MShablinskaya/help-desk/README.md

 # help-desk-mvc
-Apparently, the backend code for the HelpDesk application is presented.
+The backend for the HelpDesk web-app.
-The task was completed according to the following stories
 The application was developed without using SpringBoot, SpringData or Lombock.
+Used technologies:
+* SpringMVC,
+* JPA/Hibernate,
+* H2,
-Used technologies SpringMVC, Hibernate, H2, Java 8, Tomcat
+* Java 8,
+* Tomcat
+The task was completed according to the following stories:
 _____

 ### User Authentication